On descending cohomology geometrically: Phantoms and coniveau filtrations

-\begin{proof} The generalized Tate conjecture gives $\coniveau ^n H^{2n+1}(X_{\bar\ff_q},\rat_\ell) =H^{2n+1}(X_{\bar\ff_q},\rat_\ell)$.
-By Corollary \ref{C:SS}, Frobenius acts semisimply on $H^{2n+1}(X_{\bar\ff_q},\rat_\ell)$.
-The generalized Tate conjecture implies the Tate conjecture for cycles on $X\cross_{\ff_q} X$.
-Under this hypothesis, one can calculate \cite[Prop.\ 2.4 and 2.8]{milnemotivesff} the dimension of (the motive corresponding to) $V_\ell = V_\ell^{ss}$.
+Second, suppose instead that the Tate conjecture holds for $X\cross_{\mathbb F_q} X$.
+Then one can calculate \cite[Prop.\ 2.4 and 2.8]{milnemotivesff} the dimension of (the motive corresponding to) $H^{2n+1}(X_{\bar\ff_q},\rat_\ell(n))$.
 The calculation of this dimension, which relies only on the Weil numbers, is the same expression used to calculate the dimension of an abelian variety with these Weil numbers.
-In particular, \eqref{eqhondatate} is an isomorphism. \end{proof}
+In particular, \eqref{eq:phantomff} is an isomorphism. \end{proof}

-While any semisimple effective weight one representation of $\gal(\ff_q)$ is isomorphic to a {\em sub-representation} of the Galois representation attached to an abelian variety, it is not hard to construct such a representation that is not {\em isomorphic} to the representation attached to an abelian variety.